 For the first six weeks of not drinking, I fought the cravings on my own.
 When I saw the way it was heading I HAD to reach out for help.
 The phone call I made to AA was the first time I spoke to someone who understood.
 They understood the cravings.
 They understood the need for escapism.
 Low self-esteem.
 Not fitting in.
 Everything.
 It was a great feeling to finally have another person who knew what I was going through and it seemed sensible to attend an AA meeting, although I was apprehensive.

-So, at that point in time I had an option; stay and become a paid-up member of AA or leave and chance it on my own.
+So, I had an option; stay and become a paid-up member of AA or leave and chance it on my own.
 Chancing it would be suicide, I was told.
 I had spent my life being fearful, I didn’t need someone else using fear to control me.

 Thanks to relapses in the past, I learned that boredom was the start and drinking was the end.
 I had to keep busy.
 I learned that I was escaping my self and my life.
 So I had to create a life and person I didn’t want to escape from anymore.
 This was scary shit to do.
 All the years of built-up problems in my head were rolling around like the storm on Jupiter consuming everything in its path and increasing in chaos.
 Each new rumination adding another layer of anxiety.
 My head was a dangerous place to go into.
 I was deep in debt.
 I needed to get control of my finances and again, this was scary shit.
 I had never been responsible with money before and now I had to try to pay off all my debt.
 I needed a reason for all this to happen.
 I had no family to do it for.
 I could do it for myself but last time that only worked for so long… this time I needed a goal.